Flakes (film)

 Flakes is a 2007 American comedy film directed by Michael Lehmann and starring Aaron Stanford and Zooey Deschanel.
 This film was written by Chris Poche & Karey Kirkpatrick.

 Plot

-Struggling musician Neal Downs works as manager of a little New Orleans eatery called Flakes, owned by an old hippie, Willie B, that serves nothing but cold cereal to its loyal clientele.
+Struggling musician Neal Downs works as manager of a little New Orleans eatery called Flakes, owned by an old hippie, Willie Bergeron, that serves nothing but cold cereal to its loyal clientele.
 When a rival franchise opens up across the street, Neal's girlfriend, the self-named Pussy Katz, applies for a job at the new establishment as a means of getting back at Neal for refusing to hire her at his place.

 Release and reception

 Flakes was released in one theater on December 19, 2007.
-In the opening weekend (21-23), the film earned $311 at number 76.
+In the opening weekend (21–23), the film earned $311 at number 76.
 It lasted 9 days before closing and only being able to make $778.

 As of August 2021, the film holds a 22% approval rating on the review aggregator site Rotten Tomatoes, based on 18 reviews with an average score of 4.4/10.